91.5% vote in favour of Liskeard Neighbourhood Plan!

-A copy of the post-examination draft Plan, and supporting documents, can be found on the right of, or below this page on mobile devices.
+A copy of the Neighbourhood Development Plan, and supporting documents, can be found on the right of this page or below it on mobile devices.

 The journey so far…